Why You Need A Daily Zinc Supplement

 A Quick Summary

 Zinc is an essential mineral for overall health.
-It is vital to the activity of over 300 enzymes that aid in metabolism, digestion, and nerve function, critical for immune system function, skin health, DNA synthesis, protein production, and cell growth and cell division.
+It supports the activity of over 300 enzymes that contribute to normal metabolism, digestion, and nerve function, and it supports immune system function, skin health, DNA synthesis, protein production, and cell growth and cell division.

 The body does not produce or store Zinc on its own.
 While it can be absorbed through high Zinc foods, diet is sometimes not enough.
-Zinc supplements can ensure adequate daily intake of this important element while improving overall health, boosting immunity, and preventing against various diseases.
+Zinc supplements can help ensure adequate daily intake of this important mineral as part of a balanced diet and healthy lifestyle.

 Do not exceed the recommended daily dosage (40 mg) per day.
 If you experience symptoms of Zinc toxicity, cease taking Zinc immediately until symptoms disappear.